Follow SOUL on Facebook

 School of Unlimited Learning is fully accredited by the Western Association of Schools and Colleges for providing an exemplary academic program and a myriad of support services crucial to the success of at-risk students.

 Curriculum for SOUL’s core subjects is aligned with state standards.
-Grade level standards are taught in all core academic classes each day.
+Grade level standards are taught in all core academic classes.
 As a charter school, we exercise our freedom to explore alternative types of curriculum, which may or may not be state mandated.
-Due to the fact that most of SOUL students are skills deficient and reading below grade level, supplemental materials are utilized to facilitate student understanding of the subject matter, without compromising the grade level standard.
-In other words, a 10th grade student reading at the sixth grade level can still learn 10th grade standards in English language arts, but the readability of the supplemental materials is more comprehensible to the student.
-While a textbook claims to provide grade level content, over the past few years, there has been a shift away from a textbook-centered curriculum to a standards-driven curriculum.
+For instance, we apply supplemental materials that are utilized to help students understand the subject matter, in their reading, without compromising the grade level standard.
+In this case, if a 10th-grade student was reading at a sixth-grade level, the student can still learn 10th-grade standards in English Language Arts because the readability of the supplemental materials is more understandable for that student.
+While a textbook claims to provide grade-level content, over the past few years, there has been a shift from a textbook-centered curriculum to a standards-driven curriculum.
 All core curriculum materials are selected in accordance with the content standards.
 SOUL’s goal is to provide high-quality, high-interest materials that assist students toward becoming proficient in all core content areas.
 All core academic teachers are responsible for reviewing materials in light of student assessment data to determine if there is a need to modify curriculum to increase performance outcomes.
 SOUL’s Principal, who serves as instructional leader, is instrumental in articulating data to fulfill the needs of teachers and students.

 In order to obtain skills, knowledge, and motivation to be self-directed, life-long learners as they mature toward self-sufficiency in the 21st century, the students at the School of Unlimited Learning will be: